dwf/rescued-scipy-wiki/Developer_Zone.rst

 * Stefan van der Walt

-The purpose of this group is to ensure coherency in the SciPy_ library and advocate its progression.
-It organizes doc-days, bug-days, coding sprints, and assists with organizing the SciPy_ conference.
-It also serves to resolve questions that come up regarding the future of SciPy_.
+The purpose of this group is to ensure coherency in the SciPy library and advocate its progression.
+It organizes doc-days, bug-days, coding sprints, and assists with organizing the SciPy conference.
+It also serves to resolve questions that come up regarding the future of SciPy.

 SOURCE CODE
 ===========

 Make contributions (e.g. code patches), feature requests and file bug reports by submitting a "ticket" on the Trac pages linked below.
 Because of spam abuse, you must create an account on our Trac in order to submit a ticket, then click on the "New Ticket" tab that only appears when you have logged in.
 Please give as much information as you can in the ticket.
 Also specify the component, the version you are referring to and the milestone.
-Report bugs to the appropriate Trac instance (there is one for NumPy_ and a different one for SciPy_).
+Report bugs to the appropriate Trac instance (there is one for NumPy and a different one for SciPy).
 There are [:Mailing Lists:read-only mailing lists] for tracking the status of your bug ticket.

 Note that NumPy contains the most basic numerical functionality, and SciPy is layered on top of NumPy to provide a much wider range of capability.
 You need NumPy for SciPy to work.